rohittgupta/OpenOCRCorrect-new/README.md

 # OpenOCRCorrect-new
 #-----Taken from rohitsaluja/OpenOCRConnect-----
+Addition some new part like bold/Unbold , superscript and subscript features ...

 # OpenOCRCorrect
 A framework for assisting human while correcting the OCR errors in documents, mostly dedicated to Indian Languages.